AlessandroMondin/FerPlus-Emotion-Recognition/README.md

 Once you have specified these two configurations you can launch training by running `python train.py`

+In this [drive](https://drive.google.com/drive/folders/1zRrVlN8T9EeQ534wAAazPixs6Xn5k5Kd?usp=drive_link) can be found 2 sets of pretrained weigths, it is highly encouraged to use `top_accuracy_test_set.ckpt`.

-In order to perform inference with a trained RESNET50 you can run, 2 checkpoints can be found in this [drive](https://drive.google.com/drive/folders/1zRrVlN8T9EeQ534wAAazPixs6Xn5k5Kd?usp=drive_link):
+Once you have downloaded the weigths, to perform inference you can run:

         python inference.py --path_to_weights --path_to_image